apache/johnzon/src/site/markdown/index.md

 Note: as you can see you mainly just need to define a service with the id johnzon (same as in openejb-jar.xml) and you can reference other instances using $id for services and @id for resources.

-### JSON-B (not yet fully compliant)
+### JSON-B (JSON-B 1.0 compliant)

-Johnzon provides a module johnzon-jsonb and jsonb-api implementing JSON-B standard based on Johnzon Mapper.
+Johnzon provides a module johnzon-jsonb implementing JSON-B standard based on Johnzon Mapper.

 It fully reuses the JSON-B as API.